hazebam/cv/index.md

 ### __Work Experience__

 - __Held a part time job as a lifeguard during studies:__
-   - Needed to complete ongoing traing.
+   -
    - Developed time management skills balancing work and studies.
    - Responsible for safety of special educational needs children within the pool and facillitate teaching and physiotherapy.

 - __Placement with local buisiness as part of my undergraduate degree to consult on sustainability:__
+   - Arranging meetings.
-   - Arranging meetings, prioritising areas of the business to focus on based on the stakeholders needs.
+   - Prioritising areas to focus on based on feasibility of changes.
-   - Working independantly between meetings
+   - Working independantly between meetings.
-   - Working to deadlines to ensure goals were met and the next discussion could be productive based upon my work and findings.
+   - Working to deadlines to ensure goals were met.
    - Discussing findings and presenting final results in a clear and actionable manner.

 ## Scholarships